Quicr/quicr-arch-spec/moq-arch.md

 being the publisher and rest being the subscribers.
 Alice's is capable of publishing video streams at 2 qualities identified by their appropriate names.
-Bob subscribes to a low resolution video feed from alice, where as Carl/Derek carryout wildcard subscribes to all the qualties of video feed published by Alice.
+Bob subscribes to a low resolution video feed from alice, whereas Carl/Derek carryout wildcard subscribes to all the qualities of video feed published by Alice.
 All the subscribes are sent to the Origin Relay and are saved at the on-path Relays, this allowing for "short-circuited" delivery of published data at the relays.
 In the above example,